ufal/npfl129/exam/questions.md

 1. Define the prediction function of a *linear regression* model and write down $L^2$-regularized mean squared error loss.
 [10]

 1. Starting from the unregularized sum of squares error of a linear regression model, show how the explicit solution can be obtained, assuming $\boldsymbol X^T \boldsymbol X$ is invertible.
 [10]

+#### Questions@:, Lecture 2 Questions

+1. Describe standard gradient descent and compare it to stochastic (i.e., online) gradient descent and minibatch stochastic gradient descent.
+Explain what it is used for in machine learning.
+[10]

+1. Explain the relationship between model capacity and overfitting/underfitting.
+How does increasing polynomial degree in linear regression affect model capacity, and what are the consequences?
+[10]

+1. Explain possible intuitions behind $L^2$ regularization.
+[5]

+1. Explain the difference between hyperparameters and parameters.
+[5]

+1. Write an $L^2$-regularized minibatch SGD algorithm for training a *linear regression* model, including the explicit formulas (i.e, formulas you would need to code it with `numpy`) of the loss function and its gradient.
+[10]

+1. Does the SGD algorithm for *linear regression* always find the best solution on the training data?
+If yes, explain under what conditions it happens; if not, explain why it is not guaranteed to converge.
+What properties of the error function does this depend on?
+[10]

+1. After training a model with SGD, you ended up with a low training error and a high test error.
+Using the learning curves, explain what might have happened and what steps you might take to prevent this from happening.
+[10]

+1. You were given a fixed training set and a fixed test set, and you are supposed to report model performance on that test set.
+You need to decide what hyperparameters to use.
+How will you proceed and why?
+[10]

+1. What methods can be used to normalize feature values?
+Explain why it is useful.
+[5]

+1. You have a dataset with a categorical feature “color” with values {“red”, “green”, “blue”}.
+Explain why using integer encoding (`red=0`, `green=1`, `blue=2`) is problematic for linear regression.
+How would encode such feature instead?
+[10]